USS Sandoval (APA-194): World War II

 Sandoval was laid down under United States Maritime Commission contract (MCV hull 662) on 16 May 1944 by the Kaiser Shipbuilding Co., Vancouver, Washington; launched on 2 September 1944; sponsored by Mrs. Jack Crane; acquired by the Navy on loan charter on 7 October 1944; and commissioned the same day.

 Toward the end of October, Sandoval took on landing craft at San Francisco, California, then moved further south for shakedown training off southern California.
-In mid-November, she transported troops and cargo to Hawaii where she joined her squadron, Transport Squadron 16.
-Amphibious training followed with the 3d Battalion, 27th Regiment, 5th Marine Division, embarked; and, on 27 January 1945, she continued west, via Saipan, to Iwo Jima.
+In mid-November, she transported troops and cargo to Hawaii, where she joined Transport Squadron 16.
+Amphibious training followed with the 3d Battalion, 27th Regiment, 5th Marine Division, embarked, and on 27 January 1945, she continued west, via Saipan, to Iwo Jima.